cortexproject/cortex/docs/arguments.md

    Use these flags to specify the location and timeout of the memcached cluster used to cache query results.

+- `-redis.{endpoint, timeout}`

+   Use these flags to specify the location and timeout of the Redis service used to cache query results.

 ## Distributor

 - `-distributor.shard-by-all-labels`